defeo/aws/_tutorials/websockets.md

    not available in [`sessionStorage`](../lessons/etat#storage-api) yet.

-   You can use several browser tabs and/or private navigation (`Shift+Ctrl+P` in Firefox, `Shift+Ctrl+N` in Chrome) to do your tests.
+   **Note:** You can use several browser tabs and/or private navigation (`Shift+Ctrl+P` in Firefox, `Shift+Ctrl+N` in Chrome) to do your tests.
 You can also empty the `sessionStorage` through the developer tools, or by issuing `sessionStorage.clear()` in the